python-microscopy/pymecompress/README.md

     pip install pymecompress

-however you may need to first set up a build environment (gcc/mingw, as described for source installation) if we have yet to upload a distribution for your platform.
+although binary wheels are not available for all platforms so you may need to set up a build environment (gcc/mingw, as described for source installation) first.